etsa2103/rr_tracking/readme.md

     roslaunch boson_camera boson_live.launch
     rosbag record /boson/image_raw
     ```
-  - To loop bagged video and view in rviz
+  - To loop bagged video and open a display
     ```bash
-    roslaunch boson_utils/loop_boson.launch
+    roslaunch boson_utils loop_boson.launch
     ```
 - Notes:
     - ADD NOTE ABOUT WHERE BAG IS SAVED TO AND HOW TO CHOOSE WHICH BAG TO LOOP